jonnyhoeven/workshop/README.md

 ### Clone the workshop repository

-Browse to this [Workshop](https://github.com/jonnyhoeven/workshop/fork) to create your fork, later on we'll be using this fork to steer your local cluster.
+Browse to this [Workshop](https://github.com/jonnyhoeven/workshop/fork) to create your fork,

 Clone your forked repo to your local machine.